aram-devdocs/GoudCompressor/README.md

 # GoudCompressor

-This repository provides a custom dictionary-based RLE (Run-Length Encoding) compression algorithm implemented in Rust and compiled to WebAssembly (WASM) for use in both web and Node.js environments.
-The goal is to minimize the size of .txt and .json files, potentially reducing the amount of data transferred over the network.
+This repository provides a Rust- and WebAssembly-based compression library for text-heavy data like .txt and .json files.
+The library aims to significantly reduce file size to help minimize data transfer over the network.

 ## Project Structure